victor1600/DoneWithIt/notes/Reusables.md

 - We have overflow of the image inside container, thats why the rounder corners aren showing up, to solve this, we have to set in card container: `overflow:"hidden"`

+# Icon

+## Structure

+We pass in name, size, the backgroundColor and iconColor, so caller decides how it should render.

+- View is the circle
+- Icon inside

+## Functionality

+## Style

+Icon will be half the size of the circle.
+We set the style defined in the prop.

+- We want to put the icon in the middle of the circle, so we align everything inside the container view

 # ListItem

 Very similar to card component.
 Its purpouse its to create an image with titlte and subtitle to the the side.